Find Affordable College Courses

 Full Health & Medical Administrative Services at Loyola University Chicago Report

-University of Illinois at Chicago came in at #6 in this year’s edition of the Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in Illinois ranking.
-Located in the large city of Chicago, UIC is a public school with a fairly large student population.
+University of Illinois at Chicago ranked #6 on this year’s Most Popular Health/Medical Admin Services Bachelor’s Degree Schools in Illinois list.
+Located in the city of Chicago, UIC is a public school with a very large student population.

 Of the 35 students majoring in health and medical administrative services at UIC, 17% are male and 83% are female.